In general, a seizure of a person for an investigatory stop is reasonable if, under all of the circumstances known to the officer[s] at the time:

 Id. (citations omitted); see also Lyall, 807 F.3d at 1193 n.13 (permitting jury to conclude that detention of plaintiffs for 30-45 minutes for field identification did not transform detention from Terry stop into arrest requiring more demanding showing of probable cause).

 In Reynaga Hernandez v.
 Skinner, 969 F.3d 930, 937-40 (9th Cir.
-2020), the Ninth Circuit explained the requirements for a lawful Terry stop.
-This case arose in the context of a person who might not lawfully be in the United States.
-The court also noted that, unlike illegal entry into the United States, which is a crime under 8 U.S.C. § 1325, illegal presence is not a crime.
-Id. at 938; see also United States v.
-Cabrera, 83 F.4th 729 (9th Cir.
+2020), the court held that detaining individuals based solely on reasonable suspcision or knowledge that a person was unlawfully present in the United States, which is not a crime under 8 U.S.C. § 1325, not sufficiently “premised on criminality” to justify a stop under Terry.
+See also United States v.
+Cabrera, 83 F.4th 729, 735 (9th Cir.
 2023) (explaining that a stop meets the requirements of Terry when an officer has reasonable suspicion to believe that the defendant may have been entering the country illegally, the detention was brief, the limited restraint was reasonable under the circumstances, and the questioning was reasonablyrelated to the justification for the stop).